snkashis/android-docs/src/pages/maps/overview/styling-map.md

 ## Custom Mapbox Studio style

 To use a custom style, paste your style URL into your MapView's mapbox:mapbox_styleUrl attribute in your activity's layout file.
 If you would like to change the map style later on, call MapboxMap.setStyleUrl() with the new style and your map will update.

+## Style-related events

+Changing the map's style in real time (known as "runtime styling"), triggers a map event.
+Read [the map change event documentation](https://www.mapbox.com/android-docs/maps/overview/events/#map-change-events) for more information about the events and how to display data on your map _after_ a map style has finished loaded.